neondatabase/website/content/docs/introduction/usage-metrics.md

 ## Storage

-Storage is the total **data size** and **history** stored in Neon across all of your projects, branches, and databases.
+Storage is the total **data size** and **history** stored in Neon.

 - **Data size**

-  This is the size of the data you store in databases across all of your Neon projects and branches.
+  This is the size of the data stored in databases across all of your Neon projects and branches.
 You can think of this as a snapshot of your logical data at any given moment.

 - **History**